#Export2030 – delivering fresh food fast

 #EXPORT2030 – DELIVERING FRESH FOOD FAST

 Doubling high value food exports from Cairns Airport by 2030 is an ambitious yet achievable target for Far North Queensland.
-All we need to do is collaborate more, consolidate our products to make airfreight more affordable, then export directly to international buyers to build a more resilient supply chain from Cairns into Asia.
+We can achieve this by collaborating more, consolidating our products to make airfreight more affordable, then exporting directly to international buyers to build a more resilient supply chain.

 If you’re an FNQ producer, you have a real opportunity to attract a premium price and help build the FNQ food story.
 What are you missing out on?
 Read the full report.